hannesdelbeke/brain/texel density.md

 ---
 aliases:
 - pixel density
 - texture density
+sentiment:
+- 5
+sentiment-hash: 7b6b360a
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 Texel density is used to measure the density of the [[texel]]s on your mesh.
 It's measured in **pixels per centimeter** _(2.56px/cm)_ or **pixels per meter** _(256px/m)_.